The geometry of ranked symplectic matroids: The Bergman fan of a ranked symplectic matroid

 For every $\omega\in \mathbb{R}^n$, let $\nu\in \mathbb{R}^J$ be the unique non-negative admissible vector with $\nu\in \text{env}^{-1}(\omega)$.
 By the definition of Bergman fans as order fans of the lattice of flats we have $\omega\in B(\mathcal{S})$ iff $\nu\in B(\mathcal{M})_\mathbb{R}$.

-By Theorem [2.5] we have that $\mathcal{M}_\nu$ always contains an admissible basis, and so $\mathcal{M}_\nu$ is an enveloping matroid of $\mathcal{S}_\omega$.
+By Theorem \ref{Theorem1} we have that $\mathcal{M}_\nu$ always contains an admissible basis, and so $\mathcal{M}_\nu$ is an enveloping matroid of $\mathcal{S}_\omega$.
 Therefore, it is enough to prove that if $\nu_1\in B(\mathcal{M})$ and $\mathcal{S}_{\omega_1}=\mathcal{S}_{\omega_2}$ then $\nu_2\in B(\mathcal{M})$.

-Assume $\mathcal{S}_{\omega_1}$ has a loop $a\in J$ as, otherwise, by Theorem [5.4] $\mathcal{M}_{\nu_2}$ is also loopless, and $\nu_2\in B(\mathcal{M})$.
+Assume $\mathcal{S}_{\omega_1}$ has a loop $a\in J$ as, otherwise, by Theorem \ref{Theorem10} $\mathcal{M}_{\nu_2}$ is also loopless, and $\nu_2\in B(\mathcal{M})$.
 As $\mathcal{M}_{\nu_1}$ is loopless, it must contain a basis of the form $I\cup \left\{a,a^*\right\}$ and as either $\omega_a=0$ or $\omega_{a^*}=0$ there exist $b\in J$ such that $I\cup \left\{b,a^*\right\},I\cup \left\{b^*,a^*\right\}\in \mathcal{M}_{\nu_1}$.
 We must then have $I\cup \left\{b,a^*\right\},I\cup \left\{b^*,a^*\right\}\in \mathcal{M}_{\nu_2}$, and thus $\omega_b=\omega_{b^*}=0$ resulting in $I\cup \left\{a,a^*\right\}\in \mathcal{M}_{\nu_2}$.
 As $\mathcal{M}_{\nu_2}$ is loopless, we get $\nu_2\in B(\mathcal{M})$. \\

-The main tool for understanding the algebraic geometric properties of Bergman fans, working over a fixed field $\mathbb{K}$ is its associated smooth toric verity.
+The main tool for understanding the algebraic geometric properties of Bergman fans, working over a fixed field $\mathbb{K}$ is its associated smooth toric variety.
 For the basics on toric varieties, we refer to \cite{[11]}.